 In May 2014, the FASB issued a new revenue recognition standard that will supersede current revenue recognition guidance.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standard will be effective for the first interim period within annual periods beginning after December 15, 2017, with early adoption permitted for annual periods beginning after December 15, 2016, and can be adopted either retrospectively to each prior reporting period presented or as a cumulative effect adjustment as of the date of adoption.
-The Company is evaluating the impact that adopting this guidance will have on its consolidated financial statements.
+We are currently in the assessment phase of implementing this standard.
+We have determined a substantial majority of our new accounting policies that will be effective upon adoption.
+We have not yet quantified and are not yet able to make a reasonable estimate of the impact of the new revenue standard on our consolidated financial statements.
+As we continue our analysis of the impact on our consolidated financial statements and related disclosures, we will evaluate and determine the appropriate adoption methodology.
+There are also certain considerations related to internal control over financial reporting that are associated with implementing the standard.
+We are currently evaluating our control framework and identifying any changes that may need to be made in response to the new guidance.

 In February 2016, the FASB issued a new leasing standard that will supersede current guidance related to accounting for leases.
 The guidance is intended to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 The standard will be effective for the first interim period within annual periods beginning after December 15, 2018, with early adoption permitted.
 The standard is required to be adopted using the modified retrospective approach.
-The Company is evaluating the impact that adopting this guidance will have on its consolidated financial statements.
+The Company is evaluating the impact that adopting this guidance will have on its consolidated financial statements and internal controls over financial reporting.